daormar/debasher/doc/design_doc_resident.md

     about `channel_state` in "Loose ends".
 A way to do it with no new logic: the script appends them to the log of the receiving node as records after the target position, which the unchanged startup already replays.
   - An epoch number must identify a single round.
-Today the initiator derives it from its own last epoch, which can go back when the initiator restarts, and after an aborted round two nodes could hold a checkpoint with the same number that comes from different rounds, so "the highest common epoch" would no longer be a consistent cut.
-A round identifier carried by the marker and stored in each checkpoint would let the script check it.
+A numbered trigger gives its round a number of its own, the time in milliseconds (see numbered trigger in the Glossary), but a trigger without an epoch is numbered from the initiator's own last epoch, which can go back when the initiator restarts, and after an aborted round two nodes could hold a checkpoint with the same number that comes from different rounds, so "the highest common epoch" would no longer be a consistent cut.
+Either every round of a program that is to be rolled back comes from a numbered trigger, or a round identifier carried by the marker and stored in each checkpoint lets the script check it.
   - How `debasher_exec` relaunches a program some of whose nodes are already `finished` (to be checked against the rerun logic).
 A new run recreates the FIFOs, which is what a rollback needs.